Achieved or on track

 Updated goal: Stimulate growth in our communities and help attract at least 65,000 jobs and $30 billion in capital investments from 2017 through 2021.

 Charitable giving: The Duke Energy Foundation will invest more than $30 million annually in charitable giving.

-New goal – Community volunteerism: We will support our communities with more than 100,000 employee and retiree volunteer hours annually.
+Community volunteerism: Support our communities with more than 100,000 employee and retiree volunteer hours annually.

 Total shareholder return (TSR): Outperform other investor-owned utilities in TSR, annually and over a three-year period, as measured by the Philadelphia Utility Index (UTY).

-11.2% over three years on an annualized basis, compared to the annualized UTY return of 11.1%.
+7.4 percent over three years on an annualized basis, compared to the annualized UTY return of 10.5 percent.

 Transparency: Achieve top-quartile performance in disclosure, as measured by Bloomberg Environmental, Social and Governance (ESG) Disclosure Scores for our industry.